Preface

 Every broker could maintain a reserved topic called $TOPICS or $_TOPICS .

-Publishing clients would be responsible for publishing information about their topics on this root topic.
+1. Publishing clients could be responsible for publishing information about their topics on this root topic.

-The properties would contain similar information that is included on web pages using the title,description and keywords tags as well as other control information.
+The message could contain similar information that is included on web pages using the title, description and keywords tags as well as other control information as well as a timestamp.

 .For example: